 But they must be articulated in a way that will not alienate the investigators; which is why it is a task best left to those who deal regularly with the SFO.

 The SFO knows what it wants from companies who seek a DPA.
 Those companies need to know how to meet the SFO’s requirements – and communicate them in the most appropriate way.
 It is a matter that calls for tact, diplomacy and the art of negotiation.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, SFO Defence Solicitors, Bribery and Corruption Defence Solicitors, International Corruption Defence Lawyers.
+Read about Serious Fraud Solicitors, Fraud Defence, Corporate Fraud Solicitors, SFO Defence Solicitors, Bribery and Corruption Defence Solicitors, International Corruption Defence Lawyers.